ijkuS/frontend_exercises/README.md

-# Frontend_Mini Projects & Exercises - WIP
+# Mini Projects & Exercises - WIP
 A collection of practical frontend development exercises, currently a work in progress.

 As I explored different ways to efficiently organize small projects and exercises,